leartjahiri2005-png/Leart_Jahiri_RAG-Chatbot/README.md

 The chatbot is designed to be trustworthy and document grounded it answers only from the provided documents and explicitly states when an answer cannot be found.

+## Metadata Filter & Memory

+- **Metadata Filter:** You can select specific PDFs in the sidebar, and the chatbot will retrieve answers only from those documents.
+- **Conversational Memory:** The chatbot supports simple follow-up questions by using your previous query to understand short or ambiguous questions.

 ## Project Objectives

 The goal of this project is to demonstrate an end-to-end RAG pipeline that: